Carlos2002234/Automated-Threat-Hunting-with-Azure-Logic-Apps-and-Sentinel-/README.md

 This repository demonstrates how to execute an encoded PowerShell command to trigger detection rules in monitoring systems like **Azure Sentinel**.
 This process helps you test configurations and ensure your detection rules are functioning as expected.

+# PowerShell Encoded Command Incident Generation

+This repository demonstrates how to execute an encoded PowerShell command to trigger detection rules in monitoring systems like **Azure Sentinel**.
+This process helps you test configurations and ensure your detection rules are functioning as expected.

 ## Steps to Execute an Encoded PowerShell Command and Generate an Incident

 ### 1. Prepare the Encoded Command